arimotearipo/amortization-planner/README.md

 # Amortization Planner

 Amortization Planner is a web-based tool that helps users plan and visualize their loan amortization schedules.
-If you are planning to get a mortgage, use this tool to get a tool on how you can amortize faster.
+If you are planning to get a mortgage, use this tool to get a glimpse on how you can amortize faster.

 ## Features